Little Babels of Legalism

-In Genesis 11 we read a story that is the carbon copy of history from the garden onward.
+In Genesis 11, we encounter a narrative that mirrors the historical trajectory from the garden of Eden, onward.